microsoft/azure-pipelines-extensions/README.md

 ## Extensions
 ### IIS web deploy
-Extension that lets you deploy web application to IIS
+Extension that lets you deploy web application to IIS.
+[More info](Extensions/IISWebAppDeploy/Src/README.md)

 ## How to Build